Justice of the Peace

 Do you perform renewal of vows and affirmations?

 Yes.
 The fee schedule for a renewal or reaffirmation ceremony is the same as for a wedding.
-I do not do surprise
+Please note that I do

 Just ask!
 I'll be happy to help.
 One of my favorite requests was from a couple who wanted to highlight their love of